 Comet that split apart in 1995 could produce rare Tau Herculids meteor storm on Memorial Day: "Something spectacular"

-It may be a long shot, but "something spectacular" may be coming to the skies this holiday weekend.
+It may be a long shot, but "something spectacular" may be coming to the skies tonight.
 Experts say there is the potential for people living anywhere in the Americas to see an extremely rare meteor storm on Memorial Day after the sun goes down.

 The meteors may be visible as Earth passes through the remains of a comet that split apart three decades ago and is still fragmenting, CBS Denver reports.
 The comet — named "Schwassmann-Wachmann 3" — began to break up in 1995, and its debris is expected to intersect with the Earth's orbit which could result in an intense meteor shower called Tau Herculids.